-^{7 149} FERC ¶ 61,091 (2014).
-8 PJM.
+FERC ¶ 61,091 (2014).

+PJM.
 OATT Section: 6A.1.3 Maximum Emergency, (February 25, 2014), p.
 1740, 1795.

-- The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
+- The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that removes the need for market participants to schedule transactions.
 (Priority: Low.
 First reported 2013.
+Status: Not adopted.) - There is currently no PJM documentation in the tariff or manuals explaining how hubs are created and how their definitions are changed.
+The MMU recommends that PJM include in the appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that during hours when a generation bus shows a net withdrawal, the energy withdrawal be treated as load, not negative generation, for purposes of calculating load and load-weighted LMP.
+The MMU also recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
+(Priority: Low.
+First reported 2013.
 Status: Not adopted.) - The MMU recommends that generation owners be permitted to submit cost-based offers above the \$1,000/MWh energy offer cap if they are calculated in accordance with PJM's Cost Development Guidelines excluding the ten percent adder, subject to after the fact review by the MMU.
 Such offers should be allowed to set LMP.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that PJM create and implement clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
+First reported 2014.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that PJM create and implement clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
 The MMU recommends that those rules define the conditions under which PJM will purchase emergency energy while at the same time not recalling energy exports from PJM capacity resources.
 (Priority: Medium.
 First reported Q1, 2010.
 Status: Not adopted.)